Lapwell/Cnake-Game/README.md

 # Cnake Man

-A project to learn C. Based on classic snake with Pacman inspired levels.
+A project to learn C. Based on classic snake with Pacman inspired levels and mechanics.

 ## Description

 A C project using Raylib to learn game development and the C programming language.
 Snake like player mechanics and Pacman-type levels.
 Collect fruits and powerups to complete levels while avoiding hazards.
+<br/><br/>

 ## Getting Started